 In general, I try and allow Facebook’s algorithm to do its thing in placements, so I don’t separate them out too much.
 However, I do make an exception with Instagram stories.
-They are a consistent performer, but I find the budget can still get eaten by feeds.
+They are a consistent performer, but I find the A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. can still get eaten by feeds.
 I almost always run stories separately to ensure I can max out the budget there while leveraging the strengths of the ad unit, as it has amazing stand-alone features.

 Instagram stories as a standalone placement in the mid-to-lower part of the sales funnel can have a really huge impact.
 If you are not specifically creating Instagram story content, I highly recommend doing so immediately.

-You can also use Facebook‘s new tool called “asset placement customization” that allows you to separate ad creatives by placement within the same ad set.
+You can also use Facebook‘s new tool called “asset placement customization” that allows you to separate ad creatives by placement within the same An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined..
 This is a very helpful tool as the aggregate for your results are still seen at the ad set level.

 #4 Keep Testing

 A common pain point for advertisers is testing.
 As stated above, testing is critical, and we all need to be doing it a LOT.
 But that said, testing can be very time consuming and labor-intensive.
-To make things easier, you can try out Facebook’s split testing tool, but this tool honestly isn’t ideal for direct response since it can take a long time to generate meaningful results.
+To make things easier, you can try out Facebook’s Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. tool, but this tool honestly isn’t ideal for direct response since it can take a long time to generate meaningful results.